Groovy

 g_dgFile

 The Groovy handler can be used in Groovy workflow actions and in Groovy handlers for the Application API.
-It can be called via "g_dgFile".
+It can be called up via "g_dgFile".

 Copying files